 My goals for this second edition of the CPM Tutor are to: (1) provide training in basic precedence method calculations, (2) extend the course using course materials on advanced topics, (3) re-organize the course in the order in which an experienced construction manager might go about creating and using a schedule, (4) provide training that is independant of vendor-specific implementations, and (5) provide a mechanism for users who find value in the material provided to support continued hosting of this material.

-Thanks to Erwin Aligam for the Envision web site template that used for this web site.
+Thanks to Erwin Aligam for the Envision web site template used for this web site.
 For other great designs please visit StyleShout.